couchbaselabs/ToDoLite-iOS/tutorial.md

 ### Getting started

-Download the starter project of ToDoLite [here][2].
-Open the app in Xcode and run it on the simulator.

 In the next section, we’ll start building the data models for the application.

 Every step of the tutorial are saved to a branch on the GitHub repository.
 If you find yourself in trouble and want to skip a step or catch up, you can just check out to the next branch.
-To start the workshop, checkout on `workshop/starter`:
+To start the workshop, checkout on `workshop/start`:

-	git checkout workshop/starter
+	git checkout workshop/start

 In the source code, you will find comments to help locate where the missing code is meant to go.
 For example: